NEW: New phase will take about six to eight months

-Obama's visit came as the initial search by the Bluefin-21 neared its end.
+Obama’s visit comes as the initial search by the Bluefin-21 nears its end.

-The submersible, which is on contract to the U.S. Navy, had been scouring the ocean floor for traces of the plane.
+The submersible, which is on contract to the U.S. Navy, is scouring the ocean floor for traces of the plane.

-Previously, another device, a towed pinger locator, detected signals that officials believed were from the jet's flight recorders, which determined the current search area for the Bluefin.
+Previously, another device, a “towed pinger locator” detected signals that officials believed were from its flight recorders, which determined the current search area for the Bluefin.

-The plane disappeared on March 8 after leaving Kuala Lumpur, Malaysia, for Beijing.
+The plane disappeared after leaving Kuala Lumpur, Malaysia, for Beijing.